MMMU: Massive Multi-discipline Multimodal Understanding and Reasoning Benchmark

 Current Leaderboard

-In real-world tests, GPT-4 Vision performs better at tasks describing screenshots or analyzing tabular data in images.
+In real-world tests, GPT-4o performs better at tasks describing screenshots or analyzing tabular data in images.
 Gemini Ultra is much better than Pro at articulating nuanced differences in images.
-GPT-4 Vision is better at spotting specific details in images.
+GPT-4o is better at spotting specific details in images.
+Anthropic Claude 3.5 Sonnet is superior to all in its ability to correctly label large grids of information (30x30), but struggles when visuals are on dark backgrounds.

-The MMMU benchmark's current leaderboard highlights Google Gemini Ultra and OpenAI's GPT-4 Vision as the leading model with an overall score of 55.7%, excelling in Art & Design (65.3%), Business (64.3%), Health & Medicine (63.5%), Humanities & Social Sciences (76.3%), and lagging in Science (48.4%) and Tech & Engineering (41.7%).
-Following closely is Qwen-VL-MAX* with an overall score of 46.8%.
+The MMMU benchmark's current leaderboard is led by GPT-4o with an overall score of 69.1, followed closely by Claude 3.5 Sonnet with a score of 68.3, and Gemini 1.5 Pro with a score of 62.2.
+Notably, GPT-4 Vision excels in several disciplines with an overall score of 56.8%, performing exceptionally well in Art & Design (65.3%), Business (64.3%), Health & Medicine (63.5%), and Humanities & Social Sciences (76.3%), but lagging in Science (54.7%) and Tech & Engineering (41.7%).
+Among open-source models, Qwen-VL-MAX* leads with an overall score of 46.8%.
 This benchmark evaluates multimodal models across six disciplines using 11.5K questions from college-level materials, aiming to push the limits of expert-level reasoning in AI.

 ModelOverallArt & DesignBusinessScienceHealth & MedicineHuman. & Social Sci.Tech & Eng.